 - Place the napkin on your lap – don’t just leave it on the table.
 Gently drape the napkin on your lap with the crease facing upward.
 After all, it can save you from any unsightly spills!

 - Pinkies down – sticking your pinkie finger up when holding a teacup is considered a mini faux-pas, no matter how elegant it might make you feel (guilty!).
 According to etiquette expert William Hanson, the best way to hold a teacup is by pinching the top of the holder using your thumb and index finger, resting the length of the holder upon the middle finger, and keeping the rest of your fingers nicely tucked in.

 - Don’t clank when you stir – stirring in a circular motion is bound to result in clanking and splashing: a big no-no amongst polite society!
 To avoid this, lightly stroke the teaspoon back and forth inside the tea and this should also help any sugar cubes dissolve better.

 - Dab, don’t wipe – after eating the food provided, you’ll want to make use of that napkin on your lap.
 Yet, resist the temptation to wipe vigorously and instead gently dap at your lips.

 This list of etiquette essentials is a great place to start but is by no means exhaustive.
-If interested to know more, be sure to check out our upcoming complete guide to afternoon tea etiquette!
+If interested to know more, be sure to check out our complete guide to afternoon tea etiquette!

 Types of Afternoon Tea